 6. Grease the griddle.
 I use a nonstick electric griddle, but still usually brush it with a little oil or melted butter.

 7. Use a small pitcher or measuring cup with a pour spout to pour the pancake batter onto the griddle in the shape of a pumpkin (circle with stem).

 8. Add the banana slices and triangles as desired to create the Jack-O-Lantern face.
 (Maia loved helping with this part!)

 9. When bubbles start forming and the edges of the pumpkin pancake start drying out, use a spatula to flip the pancake over to continue cooking.

 10. Eat your Jack-O-Lantern pancakes with butter and syrup (or whatever your family puts on pancakes).
 Yum!

 Maia and I tried different toppings for the jack-o-lantern faces.

 She was into the chocolate chip features (the raisins looked pretty good, too)…

-If you liked these pumpkin jack-o-lantern pancakes, then you might like the other autumn and halloween crafts, recipes, and decorations in my ebook:
+If you liked these Jack-O-Lantern pumpkin pancakes, then you might like these other yummy pumpkin recipes ::